buesche87/infinitv/README.md

 - Custom cards with a smoother overall appearance and custom animations
 - Consistently centered menus, pages, and titles where appropriate
 - Improved use of previously unused screen space, especially in TV mode
-- A new, compact player OSD on sufficiently wide displays
+- A compact player OSD if spacing allows
+- More responsive elements on mobile devices
-- Full support for user-defined colors, transparency, and background images
+- Support for user-defined accent-colors, transparency, and background images
 - Many additional small and large refinements throughout the UI

-Give it a try!
+## Give it a try

-## Apply

 Add the following to your custom branding